tkhq/qos/docs/networking.md

 Without that host-side process, callers will not have a normal HTTP, HTTPS, or gRPC endpoint to talk to.

+Direct-VSOCK applications must not send the bridge `Accepted` message.
+That message is reserved for the QOS ingress bridge.
+If a stale host bridge connects to a direct-VSOCK application, the application should not acknowledge the bridge admission exchange; the host then fails closed and does not forward the external connection's application bytes.
+TLS or another app protocol may begin normally after an application-specific direct-VSOCK connection is established.

 ## Bridge Configuration

 Bridge configuration lives in the manifest under `pivot.bridge_config`.
 The